AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 ## End note

-Use TestHost for more tests.
 If you find yourself unable to do a simple "extract class" refactoring because it would both break existing tests and the new class would require new tests, they something is wrong: The app code is too coupled to the test code.

+Use [the Test Host](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.testhost) for more of your tests.
+Push mocks to the edges off the app.

 Favour State-Based Testing over Interaction  testing: favour test that test _outcomes_ such as returning a result, enqueueing a message, or modifying a state in a data store correctly, over tests that test that the code calls the expected _method_.